newellbrandon/kastendevhub.github.io/_posts/2024-03-21-harvester.md

   kubectl get pods -n kasten-io --watch
   ```

 Once all the pods are up, we're mostly the way there!
-Next, let's ensure we annotate the Harvester (Longhorn) snapshot classes:
+Next, let's ensure we annotate the Harvester (Longhorn) snapshot class:
   ```
-  kubectl annotate volumesnapshotclass longhorn k10.kasten.io/is-snapshot-class=true kubectl annotate volumesnapshotclass longhorn-snapshot k10.kasten.io/is-snapshot-class=true
+  kubectl annotate volumesnapshotclass longhorn-snapshot k10.kasten.io/is-snapshot-class=true
   ```
 Next, we need to annotate our harvester-longhorn snapshot class so that Kasten K10 knows it supports blockmode PVC exports: